How to Prepare a Simple and Elegant Eggplant Parmesan

-- Preheat the grill to a medium hot temperature.
+- Preheat the grill to a medium-hot temperature.
 This will vary widely depending on whether you are cooking with gas or charcoal, the size of the grill, the Btu's, etc.

 - Remove the pan from the heat and season with salt and pepper.
 Remove and toss the bay leaf.

-- Grill the eggplant skin side down with the cover until the skin begins to char and the juices "boil up through the flesh and the flesh is tender."
+- Grill the eggplant skin side down with the cover until the skin begins to char and the juices "boil up through the flesh, and the flesh is tender."
 This should take about 25 minutes.

 - Cover and grill for an additional two minutes.
-If there is extra sauce, save it and serve it on the side at the table.
+If there is the extra sauce, save it and serve it on the side at the table.

-- Now sprinkle each eggplant with a tablespoon of Parmesan cheese, cover and cook until the cheese begins to melt, about 2 minutes.
+- Now sprinkle each eggplant with a tablespoon of Parmesan cheese, cover, and cook until the cheese begins to melt about 2 minutes.